Fritz Zuber Buhler Biography | Oil Paintings

 1-16-1822 Le Locle, SUI – 11-23-1896 Paris, FRABack to Artist IndexView Artists Paintings

-The biography history and oil paintings of the painter Fritz Zuber Buhler.
-At sixteen years of age moved to Paris, France where found his first teacher, Louis Grosclaude.
-Later he studied at the École des Beaux-Arts and then refined his technical skills with François-Édouard Picot, who followed the same lineage of contemporaneous artists such as Léon Perrault, Bouguereau, and Alexandre Cabanel.
+Fritz Zuber Buhler was taught engraving by his grandfather but at sixteen years old he wanted to study art and was sent to Paris, France where found a private teacher, Louis Grosclaude also from Switzerland, to start his artistic training.
+Later he was admitted at the École des Beaux-Arts and there he refined his painting skills with François-Édouard Picot, who followed the same lineage of contemporary artists as Léon Perrault, Bouguereau, and Alexandre Cabanel.

-Afterward he spent some time in Italy searching for inspiration; he may have also studied in Berlin Academy between 1843 and 1844.
-After five years abroad, he returned to Paris, where he made his debut at the Salon in 1850.
-Fritz exhibited prolifically throughout his career, often entering several works in the Paris Salon simultaneously.
-In subsequent Salons he showed works in many media: oil paintings, drawings, pastels and watercolors.
+In 1841 he spent some time in Italy searching for inspiration, then studied at the Berlin Academy of Art between 1843 and 1844.
+After five years abroad, he returned to Paris and put all that study and travel to good use.
+His style was what the art patrons and academics wanted to see, this was illustrated by the sheer number of works of art shown at his debut in 1850.
+Fritz Zuber Buhler exhibited throughout his career until 1891, often entering several works in each Paris Salon.
+A very versatile artist, in later Salons he showed works in done in many media: oil paintings, drawings, pastels, and watercolors.

 His painting Innocence shows his romantic view of the peasant children and their environment.
 He painted mythological and religious subjects, as well as commissioned portraits.
-Fritz Zuber Buhler exhibited in the United States at the Pennsylvania Academy of the Fine Arts and achieved considerable success.
-It is clear that the style he was bowing to the popular genre called for by patrons and academies alike, this was perfectly illustrated by the sheer number of paintings shown at his debut in 1850.
-He exhibited at the Salon until 1891.
-He became part of a long and well-established academic tradition, which, by the latter years of his career, had entered a period of decline, not in terms of popularity with patrons, but in relation to the modernists who began challenging this academic perspective.
+Fritz Zuber Buhler exhibited in the United States at the Pennsylvania Academy of the Fine Arts and achieved considerable success in the USA.

-Fritz Zuber Buhler style, which has undergone the influence of Bouguereau, Delaroche and Couture, is characterized by fantasy and idyllic love.
-Known for his dreamlike decorations, highly detailed compositions and polished style, his sleepy women, one of the idealized romantic themes, made him one of the most popular Victorian painters of his time.
+Fritz Zuber Buhler style, which has undergone the influence of Bouguereau, Delaroche, and Couture, is characterized by fantasy and idyllic love.
+Known for his dreamlike designs, detailed compositions and polished style, his sleepy women, one of the romanticized sentimental subjects, made him one of the most popular Victorian painters of his time.

 Artists Influencing Fritz Zuber Buhler: Louis Grosclaude, François-Édouard Picot